WishKnish/KnishIO-Technical-Whitepaper/README.md

 ## Step 1: Client obtains biometric secret

-Each molecule must be approved by the sender, and to that end an external biometric solution may be utilized to transform the sender’s face, fingerprints, and/or voice print (or a combination of any of the above) into a unique keypair.
+Each molecule must be approved by the sender, and to that end an external biometric solution may be utilized to transform the sender’s face, fingerprints, and/or voice print (or a combination of the above) into a unique keypair.

 Alternatively, other forms of authentication may be used, including OAuth, NFC, smart cards, and other types of credentials.